Body Composition Analysis

 Body composition is divided into two separate types of mass: fat-free mass — which is comprised of all of the body’s non-fat tissues — and body fat.
 Fat-free mass includes bone, water, muscle, and tissues.
 Body fat is literally fat located within the body.
 Some fat is necessary for overall health; it helps protect internal organs, provides energy and regulates hormones that perform various functions in body regulation.
 However, when someone is overweight or obese, they have an excessive accumulation of body fat.

 Body fat includes essential fats, such as lipids, and nonessential body fats; these fats make up around five percent of total body weight for men, and up to 12 percent for women.
 Nonessential fat is found mainly within fat cells and adipose tissue, below the skin and surrounding major organs.
+When most people speak of their weight loss goals, this is the fat they’re talking about.
 The amount of nonessential fat stored in the body is variable among individuals on factors such as age, gender, and diet.
 Excess nonessential fat can normally be attributed to consuming more food energy than what is burned through metabolic functions and activity.

 Body fat percentage is the percentage of total body weight that is comprised of fat.
 Decreasing your body fat percentage, if it is too high, isn’t just about improving your appearance.
 A high percentage of body fat can have a negative effect on your overall well-being: Excess fat has been linked to numerous health problems such as increased risk for diseases such as cancer, diabetes and heart disease.
 Having excess fat, specifically surrounding the internal organs, can damage your health and contribute to serious medical conditions such as liver disease.